 Typically these businesses are cash-only or mostly cash businesses such as laundromats, old-school video rental stores, and salons.
 The idea is that cash is nearly impossible to track and once someone pays taxes on it, it’s hard to prove that the money was illegitimate.

 Money laundering can land someone years in prison and often don’t come as standalone cases.
-Because money laundering relies on money obtained through illegal means, there is usually other criminal charges associated with this issue as well.
+Because money laundering relies on money obtained through illegal means, there are usually other criminal charges associated with this issue as well.

 Find the resources you need to take on this charge with a white collar crime lawyer.
 At Howard and Arca, you can speak with our Atlanta white collar crime lawyers who understand the seriousness of your charges and that it may come with other obstacles as well.